Caesurus/CTF_Writeups/2022-Metacareers_coding/README.md

 ```

 And sure enough!
 We can download the code that we submitted!
 One interesting thing to note is that the code is a bit different than I added via the website.
-It has extra code that calls the function that’s being tested.
+It has extra code that calls the function that's being tested.
 EG:
 ```python
 import sys